 15C Residents Display Artistic Talent at Biennial Visions in Art Show

-Today was our biennial Visions in Art show at 15C’s Theater!
+In September, we had our biennial Visions in Art show at 15C’s Theater.
 Residents displayed their masterpieces in pencil, watercolor, photography, embroidery, shadowbox art, and more.
 There were also edible goodies for purchase, silent art auctions, and custom greeting cards for sale.